 It’s wonderful to be able to bring home precious memories from a trip.
 However, we could do without the memories of travellers’ diarrhea!
 This illness, commonly called “turista”, can be particularly unpleasant, but is rarely very serious.
 It is probably one of the most common illnesses affecting travellers.

-Certain Mediterranean or Middle Eastern countries
+- Certain Mediterranean or Middle Eastern countries

-Symptoms can appear at any time during the trip and up to 7 to 10 days after returning.
+Symptoms can appear at any time during a trip and up to 7 to 10 days after returning.
 Without treatment, they usually last between 1 to 5 days, but sometimes more than a week.